opnfv/vswitchperf/test_spec/vswitchperf_ltd.md

   **Description**:

   The aim of this test is to understand the Throughput stability over an extended test duration in order to uncover any outliers.
-To allow for an extended test duration, the test should ideally run for 24 hours or, if this is not possible, for at least 6 hour.
+To allow for an extended test duration, the test should ideally run for 24 hours or, if this is not possible, for at least 6 hours.
 For this test, each frame size must be sent at the highest Throughput with X% packet loss, as determined in the prerequisite test.
 The default loss percentages to be tested are:
     - X = 0%
     - X = 10^-7%